najia096/najia096/README.md

 ![cover](./cover2.gif)
-# I'm Najia Jahan! 👋
+# Hi there, I'm Najia Jahan! 👋

 ## 🚀 About Me